Skip to main content

 Getting a possession order changed

-You may be able to get a possession order changed if:
+You could get a possession order changed if:

 • your landlord used a discretionary ground